 And so on.
 Now it’s your turn!
-Let’s proceed to the second point, essential to become a successful logo designer and how to win big in the logo design industry.
+Let’s proceed to the second point, essential to become a successful logo design and how to win big in the logo design industry.

 Every time you start with a new logo design project, your creativity is skyrocketing!

-If you’ve done the right design brief, you’ve got the guidelines for your new project, and you’re ready to impress your client with lots of ideas, because you’re a creative!
+If you’ve done the right design brief, you’ve got the guidelines for your new project, and you’re ready to impress your client with lots of ideas because you’re creative!

 You’ve probably already started working, browsing through Behance, Dribbble, Instagram, and a thousand other inspirational sites for yourself.

-But I would like to offer you another important cue, which will help you to completely change perspective: the paper and the pencil!
+But I would like to offer you another important clue, which will help you to completely change your perspective: the paper and the pencil!